fireundubh/fallout4/Advanced Portable Turret Set Extended/README.md

 * Fixes: Railway Spike Turret now staggers targets
 * Fixes: Turrets are no longer lootable when destroyed
 * Fixes: Turrets now weigh what they actually weigh in your inventory
+* Fixes: Turrets can now be dropped from your inventory and will appear as mod boxes

 ### Other